jarro2783/cxxopts/README.md

 ## `std::vector<T>` values

-Parsing of list of values in form of an `std::vector<T>` is also supported, as long as `T` can be parsed.
-To separate single values in a list the definition `CXXOPTS_VECTOR_DELIMITER` is used, which is ',' by default.
+Parsing a list of values into a `std::vector<T>` is also supported, as long as `T` can be parsed.
+To separate single values in a list the define symbol `CXXOPTS_VECTOR_DELIMITER` is used, which is ',' by default.
 Ensure that you use no whitespaces between values because those would be interpreted as the next command line option.
 Example for a command line option that can be parsed as a `std::vector<double>`: